-Repair manuals are good but requires the fundamentals of mechanical repair to be already understood.
+Repair manuals are good but require the fundamentals of mechanical repair to be already understood.

-There are many articles online that are also a good resource but can often skip subjects and leave gaps in explanations.
+Many articles online are also a good resource but can often skip subjects and leave gaps in explanations.

 This is why a good book on automotive repair is something that is always good to read.

 Often one book will explain a topic very well while another will do better on another topic.

 Here we list some of our favorite options for Auto repair books in 2021 with links to Amazon.